simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ## Using the Active Directory Module for PowerShell

 With the Active Directory module imported, you can leverage its rich set of cmdlets to perform various administrative tasks.
-Let's explore some commonly used cmdlets and their functionalities:
+Here's a look at some commonly used cmdlets and their functionalities:

 ### Retrieving Active Directory Information